bmansheim/women-health/content/homepage/opener.md

 weight: 1
 ---

-Are you looking for a doctor that will really listen to you?
+Are you looking for a doctor who really listens to you?

-Are you struggling with chronic medical issues and can't find the right resources?
+Do struggle with chronic medical issues and can't find the right resources?

-Are you a woman who wants to manage your family planning but can't find the right methods?
+Do you want to manage your family planning but can't find the right methods?

 ![Doctor-patient relationship](images/1569815110-huge.jpg)